masson-js/dfir-blog/README.md

-My DFIR Learning Journey

-👋 Welcome to My DFIR Adventure!
+# 👋 Welcome to My DFIR Repository!

 Hey there!
-I'm MassonDFIR (or just call me Masson), and this is my GitHub repository dedicated to my journey into Digital Forensics and Incident Response (DFIR).
-I'm just starting out, and this space will serve as my learning hub, where I'll document my progress, share projects, and build a portfolio to showcase my skills in DFIR.
+I'm Masson, and this is my GitHub repository dedicated to my Digital Forensics and Incident Response (DFIR) journey, where I'll document my progress, share projects, and build a portfolio.

-🌟 Why DFIR?

-DFIR fascinates me because it combines detective work, cybersecurity, and problem-solving.
-Whether it's analyzing a cyber incident, recovering data, or tracking down digital clues, I want to master the skills to protect systems and uncover the truth behind cyber events.
-This repo is my sandbox for learning, experimenting, and growing as a DFIR professional.

-🎯 Goals

-As a beginner, my main focus is to build a strong foundation in DFIR and create a portfolio that demonstrates my skills.
-Here's what I plan to achieve:

-Learn the Basics:
+Depository Structure: